ghjackson18/girlswhocode/README.md

 # girlswhocode

-Women's Coding Day, LeWagon Berlin, Germany.
+Website, Women's Coding Day, LeWagon Berlin, Germany.

 On October 5th 2019, I attended a coding bootcamp for women.
 They taught me how to build my own landing page for my website using HTML, CSS and a little bit of JS.